magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-depen.md

 	</tbody>
 </table>

-If no directory or filename are passed as arguments, the following application root is used as the default directory, and the following default filenames are used:
+If no directory or filename is passed as an argument, the following application root is used as the default directory, and the following default filenames are used:

 <table>
 	<col width="50%">